 "Unless the government and the taxpayers stepped up to fill in the gaps in increased day care costs, parents would have to pay substantially more," she cautions.
 "Otherwise, programs would go out of business and working parents would find it even more difficult to find day care for their children."

-According to Dr. Pacitti, inflation would likely less than 1 percentage point per year in the wake of a $15 minimum wage.
-“Firms could accept lower profits to offset any inflationary impact.
-To the extent there is some small positive affect on inflation, it would be good for the economy because wages have been flat for decades.
+"There is some small positive affect on inflation," Pacitti said.
+"It would be good for the economy because wages have been flat for decades.
 This would be a very small cost to reduce inequality and poverty, problems that have been plaguing and adversely affecting the economy for decades."